aomran/holly/README.md

 The app includes some Javascript to make it a "one-page" app but it also works when Javascript is disabled.

 "Holly" is of course a homage/reference to the "peculiar" AI computer from the show "Red Dwarf".
-Holly used to have an IQ of 6000… but now he can only answer questions in the following format:
+Holly used to have an IQ of 6000… but now she can only answer questions in the following format:

 `
 What is [number] {operation} [number] {operation} [number] ?`